th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 In this example, **flow** is the path of one message sent by the _script_.

-When sending the message, the script sends a gRPC request to the `act` component with the instructions on which message should go to which connector.
-Act transfers the message to the `conn` client component.
-Then, based on the used gRPC call, it starts finging the message which will be the response from the system on the message we’ve sent.
+When sending the message, the script sends a gRPC request to the `act` component with the instructions on which message should go to which connector. `Act` transfers the message to the `conn` client component.
+Then, based on the used gRPC call, it starts looking for the message which will be the response from the system on the message we’ve sent.

 The `conn` client component gets the th2 message from the `act`, forms the FIX message based on a dictionary, and then, sends it to the `conn` server on FIX protocol.